 By default, BookWyrm uses local storage for static assets (favicon, default avatar, etc.), and media (user avatars, book covers, etc.), but you can use an external storage service to serve these files.
 BookWyrm uses django-storages to handle external storage, such as S3-compatible services, Apache Libcloud or SFTP.

 See External Storage for more information.

-Migrate all uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Migrate all uploaded media from an existing BookWyrm installation to an S3-compatible "bucket".
 Use for initial upload to an empty bucket.

-Sync new or changed uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Sync new or changed uploaded media from an existing BookWyrm installation to an S3-compatible "bucket".
 Use to ensure all local files are uploaded to an existing bucket.

 Copy a CORS rules JSON file to your S3 bucket, where